logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/uploading-testarchitect-test-results/work-item-query-reference/_index.md

 ```

-**Tip:** When you want to traverse TFS sub test suites recursively, change SuiteId into RecursiveSuiteId.
+{{<tip>}} When you want to traverse TFS sub test suites recursively, change SuiteId into RecursiveSuiteId.
 In this case, all test cases below the specified test suite that satisfy the condition are returned.